 VLANs attached to the interface List of VLANs attached to the selected interface.
 The appliance does not need to be systematically rebooted whenever a VLAN is deleted.
 Color Color assigned to the interface.
 This interface is An interface can either be "internal (protected)" or "external (public)".
 If you select "internal (protected)", you are indicating that this interface is protected.
 This protection includes the memorization of machines that have logged on to this interface, conventional traffic security mechanisms (TCP) and implicit rules for services offered by the firewall such as DHCP (see the chapter Implicit rules).
 Protected interfaces are represented by a shield ().
 If you select "external (public)", you are indicating that this part of the network is linked up to the internet.
 In most cases, the external interface, linked up to the internet, has to be in external mode.
 The shield icon disappears when this option is selected.
 Address range None (interface disabled) By selecting/unselecting this option, the interface will be enabled/disabled.
 By disabling an interface, it becomes unusable.
 In terms of use, this may correspond to an interface to be used in the near or distant future, but which is not active.
 An interface which has been disabled because it is not in use is an example of an additional security measure against intrusions.
-Dynamic IP (obtained by DHCP) The assigned IP address can be matched to a domain name via a DNS service provider (dyndns.org for example) in order to contact this firewall without having to know its IP address.
-This option is used when your firewall does not have a static IP address (e.g., your service provider, or DHCP renews its IP address regularly).
+Dynamic IP (obtained by DHCP) The assigned IP address can be matched to a domain name via a DNS service provide (dyndns.org for example) in order to contact this firewall without having to know its IP address.
+This option is used when your firewall does not have a static IP address (e.g. your service provider, or DHCP renews its IP address regularly).
+This feature can be enabled by selecting a dynamic DNS account that you would have

 This feature can be enabled by selecting a dynamic DNS account that you would have configured earlier.
 The configuration of dynamic DNS clients is explained further in the document Dynamic DNS module.

 This field allows specifying to the firewall that the configuration of the bridge (IP address and mask) is defined by DHCP.
 In this case, the "DHCP" zone in the Advanced properties tab will be enabled.

 Address range inherited from the bridge If the interface is part of a bridge, the address range of the bridge can be retrieved.
-Fixed IP (static) By selecting this option, the interface will have a static address range.
-In this case, its